Testing & Rating Windows

 All of the current solutions invo;ve using two (or more) panes of glass with some sort of insulating material sandwiched between them.
 The usual sandwich filler at the moment is air.
 It's not a particularly good insulator, but better than glass.
 A dual pane window/air sandwich has an R-value of about 2.2.

 Inter-Pane Air Convection

-No manufacturer warranties in-fill gas from leaking, because they know full well it will leak out over time.
+No manufacturer guaranties fill gases will not leak.
+They know full well it will leak out over time.
 This warranty language from Milgard Windows — which offers one of the best warranties in the business — is typical:

 "For Milgard Products with argon or krypton gas-filled insulating glass, Milgard injects the gas at the time of manufacture.
 The gradual dissipation of the gas may occur naturally over time and is not a defect.
 Other than gas loss due to seal failures, this warranty does not cover the gradual dissipation of inert gas or the amount of inert gas remaining in the Milgard Products at any time after manufacture."

 The only guarantee is that they will not leak out suddenly, indicating seal failure.